BestTimesToVisit.com Logo

 Graffiti Tour of La Candelaria

-Ascend Monserrate before dawn, either by cable car or funicular, to witness a spectacular sunrise painting the sprawling city below in hues of orange and pink.
-The air is crisp and cool, and the panoramic views are unparalleled, offering a moment of peaceful reflection above the bustling metropolis.
+Ascend Monserrate mountain before dawn, either by cable car or funicular, to witness a spectacular sunrise painting the sprawling city of Bogotá in hues of orange and pink.
+The spiritual sanctuary at the summit offers a moment of peace, and the panoramic views are unparalleled.
+Go on a clear day for the best visibility.

 Exploring the Usaquén Flea Market